Relewise/relewise-sdk-csharp-extensions/README.md

          options.Timeout = TimeSpan.FromSeconds(3);
      });
 ```
+This will expose a ITracker, IRecommender and ISearcher for the dataset and apikey specificed above with a request timeout of 3 seconds.

-You should read the Dataset Id and API key from a configuration-file.
-Which is also posible to do easily:
+We recommend that the Dataset Id and API key is stored in a configuration-file.
+We provide a default way of reading from the appsettings.json:
 ```csharp
 IConfiguration configuration = new ConfigurationBuilder()
         .SetBasePath(Directory.GetCurrentDirectory())